oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelModin_GettingStarted/README.md

 # `Intel® Modin* Get Started` Sample

 The `Intel® Modin Getting Started` sample demonstrates how to use distributed Pandas using the Intel® Distribution of Modin* package.
-It demonstrates how to use software products that can be found in the [Intel® AI Analytics Toolkit (AI Kit)](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+It demonstrates how to use software products that can be found in the [Intel® AI Tools](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 | Area                  | Description
 | :---                  | :---